Join the Great Dane Care Newsletter!

 If your dog is experiencing GI issues such as vomiting, diarrhea, or gas, it would be best to consult with your veterinarian before giving this medication to your dog!

 Tums is an antacid that many people take to relieve heartburn.
-This medication is found over the counter in most drugs stores.
+This medication is found over the counter in most drug stores.

 The active ingredient in Tums is calcium carbonate.
 This helps neutralize your stomach acid and helps decrease heartburn.